scrabbletank/farhome-rules/rulesdoc.md

 ##### Devil Blood

-You take no penalities when in dim light, and only add 1 bad die in total darkness.
+You take no penalties when in dim light, and only add 1 bad die in total darkness.
 While not in sunlight you can reroll 1 die when making Charisma skill challenges.

 ___
 #### Sylvan